LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

     <figcaption>Figure 1.
 Diagram of the water quality monitoring data lifecycle.</figcaption>
 </figure>

+This data is used for a variety of purposes, including:
+* general outreach,
+* fish consumption advisories,
+* dam removal analysis,
+* stream temperature modeling,
+* water quality reports,
+* rulemaking, and
+* legislation.

 ### Part 1 - New methodology for water quality control and reports

-For this community project, students will work in partnership with the Penobscot Nation Water Resources Planner to help develop a new methodology for compiling and processing quality controls of water samples in R. They will strive to create an automated workflow and template to generate field and laboratory summary reports for water quality assessments, comparing the results against standards for each site and waterbody in the form of Quarto documents.
-These reports will be used internally by the Water Resources Program and are intended to be used for assessment of accuracy and completeness in field and lab results.
+For this community project, students will work in partnership with the Penobscot Nation Water Resources Planner to help develop a new methodology for compiling and processing water quality data in R. They will strive to create an automated workflow and template to generate field and laboratory summary reports in the form of Quarto documents.
+These reports will be used internally by the Water Resources Program and are intended to be used for assessment of accuracy and completeness of field and lab results.
 These reports have been created in Access in the past, and the major goal of this project is to create an R-based workflow.

 #### Field Reports

 Some major components of this project are to:
 - Flag missing or repetitive data
-- Flag data from different attributes that is not consistent with the attribute’s standards, using the guidelines in the [Quality Control Flags document](https://docs.google.com/document/u/0/d/1BiPaPOQ_vdUSrXmQW1RVlDJ8tk_J85twW5oonoxCqgI/).
+- Flag data from different attributes that is not consistent with the attribute’s requirements, using the guidelines in the [Quality Control Flags document](https://docs.google.com/document/u/0/d/1BiPaPOQ_vdUSrXmQW1RVlDJ8tk_J85twW5oonoxCqgI/).
-- Create a single file summary report for each run by date and primary collector using Quarto.
-Each file should also be further divided with headings for each site, and contain the following sections:
+- Create a single file summary report for each primary collector using Quarto.
+Each file should also be further divided by run and date with headings for each site, and contain the following sections:
 - A header section with all relevant site information
 - A sample table displaying the information about all bottles collected
 - A result table with all measurements taken in the field
 - A filter table for any sites that have a chlorophyll a sample collected and is filtered by us
 - A summary of flags checked [additional table]
-- Create a function to automate the creation of these summary reports by run, date and collector.
+- Create a function to automate the creation of these summary reports by primary collector.
 - An example of a previous report and its various sections is presented below to give an idea of the format and information to strive for.
 More examples of these reports, notably including some filter tables can be found in the Water Quality Project Resources Folder.

 <figure>